 If a website is loading fast (usually in less than 3 seconds), then you are ready to go.
 Next thing, you want to find out the capacity by doing a stress test.

 The following stress test tools can help you to find out how much traffic your application infrastructure can handle.

 Check your website for SEO & Security

 I know you will do this anyway and you must!

 Analyze your website SEO metrics to find the problem and fix it before you let Google index your site or launch the product site.

 There are many analyzers out there, including the popular one as below.

 - SEO SiteCheckup

-Don’t stop at SEO; you should also perform a security scan against your website to find common vulnerabilities so you can fix before someone take advantage of it.
+Don’t stop at SEO; you should also perform a security scan against your website to find common vulnerabilities so you can fix them before someone take advantage of them.